Don’t allow unlimited function venues on rural zoned land

 Up to 52 events per year are allowed on each site, Friday and Saturday nights, operating until 12am.

-No one will be able to object to these function venues and there are NO DA’s REQUIRED.
+No one will be able to object to these function venues.

-The changes will also allow other currently prohibited activities to occur on rural zoned land including:
+The changes would also allow for other currently prohibited activities to occur on rural zoned land including multiple campers and caravans, construction of multiple large structures and up to 900 visitors per day to ‘farm experiences’.

 A threat to biosecurity